VictorMorand/Obsidian-Academia-template/README.md

 # Features

 ### **Zotero** Integration:
 [Zotero](https://www.zotero.org/) is a powerful tool to save academic papers.
-It can find and dowload open access pdfs, import relavant metadata, and allow you to read and highlight them.
+It can find and download open access pdfs, import relavant metadata, and allow you to read and highlight them.

 ### Literature management
 - **Authors** Management: